az67128/trood-core-bundler-template/docs/api/arch.rst

     * merged project files. more_
     * installed core and project dependencies

-3. After that the webpack will be start or build your project
+3. After that, the webpack will start or build your project

-4. (Only for build) Build artifacts copied to root of you project.
+4. (Only for the build) Build artifacts copied to root of your project.

 ********************
 Core concept schema